jxnblk/blog/src/posts/iterations-on-a-theme.md

 It might look like I'm cranking new things out left and right sometimes, but often I get the itch to rework an old idea, as a complete rewrite, with no baggage attached.
+There's certainly something to be said about starting with a blank slate.
 I need to do a better job of managing expectations, since a lot of these aren't intended to be hard dependencies in an application, but serve as good starting points for forking or suggestions for features in upstream libraries.